Jerry-licious/meme-the-spire/README.md

 **cardPlayMessages**: The card play messages defined in this collection.
 Can be left undefined.

 **relicModifications**: The relic modifications defined in this collection.
 Can be left undefined.

+**startOfCombatDialogues**: The dialogues that monster can say at the start of a combat.
+Can be left undefined.

 ### Run Conditions